-In all years of the MPharm, students also get the opportunity to use offsite facilities when they spend time in pharmacy departments and on wards in one of three local NHS trusts.
+In all years of the MPharm, students also get the opportunity to use offsite facilities when they spend time in pharmacy departments and on wards in one of three local NHS trusts while on placement.

 Many teaching and learning activities are used on the course, including lectures, tutorials, practical classes, computer and enquiry-based learning sessions, group work, and research projects.

 The four-year MPharm course provides a broad-based, scientifically and clinically-strong education in pharmacy.

 SimMan 3G is a patient simulator and students can record his pulse, blood pressure and ECG.
 Students can also inject a range of medicines into SimMan and his vital signs will respond in a realistic manner.

 Students experience the dispensing process at a hospital pharmacy using dispensing robot technology.
 This technology reduces human error in the dispensing process and upholds patient safety.